JolleJolles/pirecorder/README.md

     Config settings
     ---------------
-    rotation : [0, 180], default = 0
+    rotation : int, default = 0
-        Custom rotation specific to the RPi.
-    brighttune : [-10,10], default = 0
+        Custom rotation specific to the RPi, should be either 0 or 180. brighttune : int, default = 0
-        Custom brightness tuning specific to the RPi. gains : tuple, default = (1.0, 2.5)
+        A rpi specific brightness compensation factor to standardize light levels across multiple rpi's, an integer between -10 and 10. gains : tuple, default = (1.0, 2.5)
         Custom gains specific to the RPi to have a 'normal' colorspace.